 I’ve only ever tried macrame once in my life, and it didn’t go well.
 I thought I’d be a pro with all of my embroidery experience, but I guess I’m a slow learner.
 When I saw this method to make a “macrame” rainbow, I knew I had to give it a try.
 This is such an easy beginner macrame project, that even my older kids could manage it.
 This would be a great craft for an adult, teen, or tween craft night.
+Be sure to take a look at all of my tween and teen craft ideas!

 The possibilities with this really are endless.
 Just think of all the different colors, textures and sizes you could make of this macrame rainbow!